2. Personalized products will become more in-depth

 In today’s market, it’s no secret that giving a more personalised buying experience yields better results.
 According to a recent survey by Deloitte, 1 in 5 consumers who expressed an interest in personalised products or services are willing to pay a 20% premium.

-Do your research so you can appeal to them uniquely.
 The businesses that embrace personalisation have the opportunity to create a differentiated proposition that could command a price premium, improve conversions and drive traffic.
 Particularly, through feeling more valued and recognised as a customer businesses can benefit from enhanced customer loyalty.
 For businesses that fail to personalise, consumers will simply switch brands to one that does and could lose out on customer loyalty.
 On the other hand, developing a strong personalisation strategy will increase sales in the long run.

 Personalisation will become more apparent in email, social media, campaigns, geographic location, online personal accounts, internet protocol address customisation and related content (e.g. recommendations).
-Brands need to allow thier users to have the opportunity to shape the products and services they consume.
+Brands need to allow their users to have the opportunity to shape the products and services they consume.

 3. Chatbot Integration